 Free-Float Method for Market Capitalization

-Free-float market capitalization is the value of the product of current market price of the shares and the total number of shares which are readily accessible in the market for trading.
+Free-float market capitalization is the value of the product of the current market price of the shares and the total number of shares that are readily accessible in the market for trading.
 These shares do not include the shares which are of a locked-in type and which are closed for trading.
 Here, by locked-in shares, we mean those shares which are held by the promoters, owners or employees of the company (i.e. the company insiders) and are not available in the open market.

 Another name for this method is float-adjusted capitalization.
 It should be noted that the value of free-float market capitalization will always be lesser than the value of market capitalization.

 FFM Capitalization = Share Price x (Total number of shares issued–Number of shares not available for trading)

 Consider a company ABC ltd with details as follows:

 - Total number of shares issued = 50000 shares